-The Grumman F6F Hellcat was descended from the earlier F4F Wildcat, but was a completely new design, sharing only a slight resemblance to the Wildcat.
-The F6F was a carrier-based as well as a land-based fighter.
+The Grumman F6F Hellcat was descended from the earlier F4F Wildcat, sharing only a slight resemblance.
+The F6F was a carrier-based and land-based fighter.
 The design was strongly influenced by the Navy’s need for a powerful fighter to counter Japan’s air superiority in the Pacific – a dominance due principally to their A6M Zero fighter.
 The F6F was very maneuverable, and it had good pilot visibility as well as excellent armor plating.
 Powered by the reliable Pratt and Whitney R-2800 engine, the Hellcat was equipped with six 50 caliber machine guns, making it a match for any fighter of World War II.
 In fact, Hellcats claimed more than 5,000 confirmed victories over enemy aircraft during the war, resulting in a 19:1 kill ratio.
 Superior to the fabled Japanese Zero in virtually every way, except for rate of turn at low speed, the Hellcat was the platform upon which naval aviation swept the skies of enemy air power from 1943 to 1945.

 In the postwar years, Hellcats flew primarily in the training command and squadrons of the Naval Air Reserve, with some converted to radio-controlled drones to support the atomic bomb tests at Bikini Atoll.
 Loaded with explosives, some of these drones were also launched against targets during the Korean War.
 The first Blue Angel team formed in 1946, flew the F6F-5 Hellcat.